sanduteo95/Compiler-Construction/README.md

 It is sensible to point out that the language also contains multiline comments of the form:

 	\* Comment *\
-	!!!
-Comments are sentences using sensible punctuation marks, but no characters such as: @, #, %, $, ^ etc.

 ## Parser and Lexer
 For example, a program such as: